openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/terminology.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/terminology/externalBodyRegion
    :@type: https://openminds.om-i.org/types/Terminology
-   :definition: A terminology defining anatomically delineated regions of the external surface of a biological organism.
+   :definition: Terminology defining anatomical regions located on the external surface of an organism’s body.
+   :description: This terminology includes body surface areas that are externally visible or directly accessible without reference to internal organs or cavities.
+These regions are typically defined by morphological boundaries used in anatomy, clinical description, or anatomical orientation.
+Examples include regions of the head, trunk, and limbs.
+The terms provide a standardized way to reference surface locations across species.
+They support anatomical localization and mapping of externally observable features.
    :name: external body region

 `BACK TO TOP <Terminologies: Terminology library_>`_